Key Takeaways

 - Numerous functions of the software may be intimidating to novices.

-VLC is stable and supports almost every container format, and it also includes a built-in video compressor, but there is limited control over the rendering pipeline and the limits of the system's GPU.
+VLC remains the king of open-source media players.
+Powered by the FFmpeg decoding engine, VLC HEVC video player handles 1080p and standard 4K HEVC files effortlessly across almost every operating system.
+This H.265 video player is stable and supports almost every container format, and it also includes a built-in video compressor, but there is limited control over the rendering pipeline and the limits of the system's GPU.

 Best for: Reliable cross-platform HEVC playback without any configuration.